LI-BING-HUA/-/ESL.md

 Q: Describe, among all parties involved in executing a task, what 'synchronization' is (one or at most two sentences).

 A: Synchronization coordinates the timing and ordering of the concurrent parties executing a task, so that dependent operations (e.g., write-before-read) happen in the correct order and race conditions are avoided.

+**Q7 (a)**

+Q: What is the issue represented by the double arrow between "HW implementation" and "SW/FW Implementation", and how does ESL solve it?

+A (Issue): HW and SW/FW implementation must be co-designed and constantly coordinated; in a traditional flow they're developed separately and only integrated late, so HW/SW partition and interface mismatches surface too late.

+A (How ESL solves it): ESL provides a shared virtual platform (TLM) so HW and SW can be developed in parallel and integrated/verified early, instead of waiting until the end.

+**Q7 (b)**

+Q: What is the issue represented by the arched arrow from "Algorithm Design & Analysis" down to "System Integration", and how does ESL solve it?

+A (Issue): The arched arrow represents the problem of verifying that the final integrated system stays consistent with the original algorithm design.
+In a traditional flow you only find out after integration is complete, and drift is hard to trace back.

+A (How ESL solves it): ESL builds a golden model (the TLM / virtual platform) that exists from the algorithm stage onward.
+Because this model is ready early and fast enough, every later stage (architecture, HW/SW implementation, integration) can be checked against it, ensuring the result stays faithful to the original algorithm.
+The final integrated system can be validated directly against the golden model, so deviations are caught early instead of at the very end.